 Where to stay in Cádiz

 Cádiz is a very affordable tourist destination and you can find very reasonable offers on Airbnb from around €20 per night for a room in a shared house to €50 for a whole apartment per night.
 This works out cheaper than the local hotels, especially in the high season of June, July and August where prices for many hotels double due to demand.
-Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).

 There are lots of excellent budget hotels as well.
 Here are some of the best: